 A large raid was planned for July.
 The Battalion's "Scouts, trench raiders and sniper section" was put in to action for weeks in the build up to the raid.
-For nine nights preceding the raid the band of 20 raiders dodged the almost constant barrage from the Canadian and British heavy artillery to scout the enemy lines, reporting back on the enemy facing them: numbers, which German Battalions were in opposite positions, locations of machine guns and the layout of the enemy trenches and barricade positions – during the night they would cut the wire, and note where it was impossible to do so, whereupon the artillery would target the wire prior to the raid in order to cut through.
+For nine nights preceding the raid the band of 20 raiders (both John and Parker were in this unit) dodged the almost constant barrage from the Canadian and British heavy artillery to scout the enemy lines, reporting back on the enemy facing them: numbers of enemy troops, which German Battalions were in opposite positions, location of machine guns, the layout of the enemy trenches and barricade positions in particular.
+During their night raids each night, they would cut the wire and note where it was impossible to do so, whereupon the artillery would target the wire prior to the raid in order to cut a route through.
 The best route for the attacking parties was worked out based on the scouts information.
 Then on the night of the raid the small group would lead the parties of raiders through no-man's land and enemy wire in order to push men through quickly.

 During the night preceding the raid, hundreds of men moved stealthily into underground tunnels.
 Men then sat to wait for the signal.
 John and the forward party crept out into No Mans Land from the tunnels, under cover of darkness, and silently began to occupy shell holes and pits in the area only yards from the German lines.
 As the rain fell overnight and the temperature dropped, the forward party waited.
 All forms of identification were removed, they wore no I.D. tags or badges of any kind, but each man had been issued with a number for the officers to identify returning men when they reached home trenches.
 The barrage was heavy and only minutes before curtain up the artillery increased its shelling tenfold.
 As whistles blew to begin the advance, men rose up out of the tunnels to find the forward party waiting to lead them forward through enemy barricades.